 - Pack clothes and bedlinen in vacuum bags – to prevent moist and save volume

-- Add plenty of desiccant moisture absorption packs in boxes containing clothing, bedlinen, soft toys and leather (shoes and bags) – to prevent damage due to dampness
+- Add plenty of desiccant moisture absorption packs in boxes containing clothing, bedlinen, soft toys, and leather (shoes and bags) – to prevent damage due to moist

-- Fill your (designer) handbags with acid-free tissue paper or clothes, put them inside their dustbag or wrapped them in clothes, towels or bedlinen – to protect their shape
+- Fill your (designer) handbags with acid-free tissue paper or clothes, put them inside their dustbag, or wrap them in clothes, towels, or bed linen – to protect their shape

 - Use ziplock bags for: